 Single Sign On, rostering, and access to digital resources through integrations such as Thin Common Cartridge are not just IT areas of concern.
 These are core areas that have instructional impact when they are not implemented consistently with standards.
 That is why I am happy so many publishers have worked with IMS Global on the plug and play edtech revolution.

 What type of collaboration will advance innovation while reducing unnecessary costs?

-The IMS Global community of higher education institutions, K-12 districts, government agencies, and edtech suppliers are working together to enable academic transformation by creating an expansive digital ecosystem of interoperable products for the purpose of advancing educational innovation.
+The IMS community of higher education institutions, K-12 districts, government agencies, and edtech suppliers are working together to enable academic transformation by creating an expansive digital ecosystem of interoperable products to advance educational innovation.
 An ecosystem that no one contributor owns, but all contribute.